bertanimre/basics_series/README.md

 This part is about the essantial projects for data science.
 It includes 3 most common projects that focus on classification and regression.
 1. Titanic
 2. House Prices

+In this part, I was inspired by Kaggle website (https://www.kaggle.com/).